Keshav13dev/EmojiPrediction/README.md

-hi,i have written a smart contract(currently underprocess) of a voting system and devloped its fontend UI.
+hi,i have written a smart contract(currently underprocess) of a voting system and devloped its frontend UI.